minetest/minetest/doc/developing/android.md

-# Android tips & tricks
+# Android Tips & Tricks

 ## Sign the Android APK from CI